 The size of the hot tub also affects the amount of time it takes to heat up.
 Large hot tubs that hold large volumes of water take longer to heat up compared to smaller hot tubs.

 The efficiency of the hot tub’s heating system also plays a key role.
-Hot tubs with powerful and efficient water heating systems will heat up more quickly than devices with inefficient heaters.
+Hot tubs with powerful and efficient water heating systems heat up much more quickly than devices with inefficient heaters.

 The higher the temperature you set on the control panel – the longer it will take to reach that temperature.
 Higher temperatures require more heat energy and this takes more time to achieve.